n123git/yw-combat/pages/stats.md

 - `40` is the total number of attempts
 - `0.2` is the probability of success per attempt

 EVs are effort values which progress in a Yo-kai over time.
-The total maximum amount of EVs is 20
+The maximum amount of EVs per stat is 20 for normal EVs and 40 for HP EVs.
+Every time you reach a milestone in the amount of Attitude Points you have, the game rewards you with 2 EVs to allocate.
+Depending on your Yo-kai's Attitude either both will go to one stat or one will go to each stat.
+> Note: If for example 2 EVs are allocated towards HP the Yo-kai will actually end up with 4 more EV_HPs as HP IV/EVs are counted double.

+The Attitude Point (AP) milestones are as follows: 10, 20, 40, 60, 90, 120, 160, 200, 250, and 300.
+They can be found in `CHARA_ACT_TYPE_OFFSET_INFO` within charaparam (`romfs:/yw2_a.fa/data/res/character/chara_param_*.cfg.bin`)
+Yo-kai have a maximum of 300 Attitude Points and can get them in the following ways:
+* 1 AP per battle won
+* 1 AP per Mini Exporb used
+* 3 AP per Small Exporb used
+* 6 AP per Medium Exporb used
+* 12 AP per Large Exporb used
+* 20 AP per Mega Exporb used
+* 30 AP per Holy Exporb used
+The most efficient method to grind AP is generally considered to be using 100 Small Exporbs which instantly gives the maximum of 300 AP.

 ## Final Core Stats
 These are HP, STR, SPR, DEF and SPD: